NCAR/aiml-utils/aimlutils/echo/README.md

 The subfields within the "optuna" field have the following functionality:

-* name: The name of the study.
+* study_name: The name of the study.
+* storage: sqlite or mysql destination.
 * reload: Whether to continue using a previous study (True) or to initialize a new study (False).
 If your initial number of workers do not reach the number of trials and you wish to resubmit, set to True.
 * objective: The path to the user-supplied objective class (it must be named objective.py)
 * metric: The metric to be used to determine the model performance.